LennardKrause/xrdPlanner/README.md

 ## Known Bugs:
   - Overwriting defaults while in darkmode requires a reset to go back to light mode.

+## Updating:
+   Sometimes I might change the name of a parameter and you will get a warning message upon startup looking something like this: _WARNING: "conic_ref_min_int" is not a valid key_!
+Either that key is no longer in use or its name got changed and is now reset to the default value.
+The settings file is updated and the warning should no longer appear after restart.
+Apart from this, your edited settings file will not be altered after updating.

 ## Latest updates:
+  - 2023-07-14 Update: Added a key _plo.conic_ref_cif_kev_ to edit the energy for the cif intensity calculation (allow higher resolution data).
+  - 2023-07-14 Bugfix: Fixed a bug in the calculation of the conics, sections close to 90 deg. would sometimes not be drawn.
   - 2023-06-30 Update: Reference hkl intensity determines linewidth (irel).
   - 2023-06-30 Bugfix: Reference lines stay after settings reload.
   - 2023-06-23 Bugfix: Fixed several bugs with regard to the reloading of the settings file.